 They live 1,000 miles apart, but that doesn’t stop Tory Hale in Dallas and Taylor Witty in Greensboro, North Carolina, from keeping each other on track to reach their fitness goals.

-Taylor, the national development manager for Gold’s Gym fitness programs, met Tory, Gold’s Gym director of fitness operations, a few years ago while becoming certified to teach GOLD’S FIT®.
+Taylor, the national development manager for Gold’s Gym fitness programs, met Tory, Gold’s Gym fitness expert, a few years ago while becoming certified to teach GOLD’S FIT®.
 It didn’t take long for the pair to know that they would be close — in fact, their friendship started with their shared competitive spirit.

 “Tory led the certifications and shared his workouts and his numbers,” Witty says.
 “I looked at those and made my goal to beat him in everything by one rep.”

 Having a friend to workout with can give you the push you need and help hold you accountable.

 Here’s how Tory and Taylor succeed as workout buddies with the help of technology and a love of competition – and their advice for starting a best friends workout plan of your own.

 Share your goals and be consistent with communication

 Tell each other what you are working toward so you know how to keep each other motivated.

 “Tory and I tend to have very similar goals,” Witty says.
 “Every once in a while, we text something as simple as, ‘Hey, man, get it together.’
 Sometimes the message comes in the middle of a workout.
 Other times it’s when I’m frustrated about something else.
 I get that out of the blue, and it’s like somehow he knew.
 It reminds you that someone else cares that you get better.”

 Use technology to stay accountable and on track